ssuryanarayanan/Qi-Docs/docs/QiTypes.md

 Updates a type’s definition
 A type cannot be updated if there are existing streams associated with it

+## Compound Indexes

+When defining a QiType the index property to be used to sequence the data must be defined by the user in the type definition.
+Often a single index, such as DateTime, is used, but for more complex scenarios Qi allows multiple indexes to be defined in a type.
+These indexes are concatenated together to form a compound index.
+The Qi REST API methods that use tuples were created to assist the user in using compound indexes.

 ##Supported QiTypes

 The following are explicitely supported types that can be used when creating a QiType: